-WASHINGTON, 7 Jan.
-2016.
-U.S. Navy shipboard electronics experts needed experimental power-conversion modules and energy-storage components for advanced electrical shipboard power systems.
-They found their solution from the RCT Systems Inc. Power Systems Division in Linthicum Heights, Md.
+U.S. Navy shipboard electronics experts needed experimental power-conversion modules and energy-storage components for advanced ship-board electrical shipboard power systems.
+They found their solution at the RCT Systems Inc. Power Systems Division in Linthicum Heights, Md.

-Officials of the Naval Sea Systems Command in Washington announced a $12.4 million contract Wednesday to RCT Power Systems for research and developmental testing and manufacturing of bi-directional power conversion modules to support a 4160-volt AC 60 Hz shipboard electrical architectures.
+Officials of the Naval Sea Systems Command in Washington announced a $12.4 million contract to RCT Power Systems for research and developmental testing and manufacturing of bi-directional power conversion modules to support a 4160-volt AC, 60 Hz shipboard electrical architectures.